MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

     iOS: `<app-scheme>://<bundle-id>`

 **Note**  If your app does not follow these guidelines, Azure RMS and Azure AD workflows are likely to fail and will not be supported by Microsoft.com.
 Further, the Rights Management License Agreement (RMLA) may be violated if an invalid Client Id is used in a production app.

+## Configure via Azure portal

+Begin by following this guide for configuring through the Azure portal, [Configure Azure RMS for ADAL authentication](adal-auth.md).
+Be sure to copy and save the *client ID* and *redirection URI* from this process for use later.

 ## What should an authentication callback implementation look like